 Did you remove all paper napkins and towels from your kitchen?
 Great!
 You’re that much closer to a Zero Waste Kitchen.
-Let’s move on to the very-much-more-toxic item: plastic.
+Let’s move on to Step 2, to the very-much-more-toxic item: plastic.
 And learn how we can switch to glass for a plastic-free kitchen.

 - One Step Closer to a Zero Waste Kitchen

 Do we need a reminder about the ill effects of plastic?